 The chart below shows the time trend for a range of RTT performance measures.

 The grey triangle estimates the sustainable waiting list that is consistent with achieving 18 weeks, on the same basis as the green triangle in the first chart above shows the sustainable waiting time.
-So this chart indicates that the actual waiting list is small enough to achieve 18 weeks (even though the service is breaching in reality), in the same way as the green triangle in the first chart above shows that the sustainable waiting list size is below 18 weeks.
+So this chart indicates that the actual waiting list would need to nearly halve in size before the statutory 18 weeks became safely sustainable.

 The other lines show the three published 18 weeks measures, and (crucially) they show the position in terms of weeks waited, not as less-informative percentages which fail to show approaching problems as the waiting list grows.